 - Established marketing and sales alignment.

-- Opportunities to nurture and grow personnel from within organization.
+- Opportunities to nurture and grow personnel from within the organization.

 Overall, the close relationship between in-house marketing staff and the company as a whole can be advantageous when considering marketing strategy.